alexcu2718/fdf/README.md

 ## Acknowledgements/Disclaimers

-I've directly taken code from [fnnmatch-regex, found at the link](https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574) and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
+I've directly taken code from [fnmatch-regex, found at the link](https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574) and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
 Notably I modified it because it's quite old and has dependencies I was able to remove

 (I have emailed and received approval from the author above)